circleguard/circlecore/README.md

 corresponding value is RatelimitWeight.HEAVY.

-This value is used internally to determine how long the loader class will have to spend loading replays - currently, LIGHT and NONE are treated the same, and only HEAVY values are counted towards replays to load.
+This value is used internally to determine how long the loader class will have to spend loading replays - currently LIGHT and NONE are treated the same, and only HEAVY values are counted towards replays to load.
 See loader#new_session and the Replay documentation for more details.
 """
 ```